-A kitchen under construction is a prime candidate for electrical rewiring.
-So, if you want to install undercabinet lights, add outlets and fixtures or change your floorplan, your remodel is an excellent occasion to call up an electrician.
+A kitchen under construction is ideal for electrical rewiring.
+A licensed electrician can help you install new lights, add outlets and fixtures or change your floor plan.

-Applying a fresh coat of paint to your kitchen's walls and baseboards is an easy way to spruce up the room at minimal cost.
-A few cans of paint and brushes make a long-lasting impact on your walls at low cost.
+Applying a fresh coat of paint is an easy, quick way to spruce up your kitchen.
+A few cans of paint and brushes provide an inexpensive way to make a lasting impact.